doorlay/backups/README.md

 - Hourly sync from my mac to my server
 - Hourly sync from my photo provider to my server
 - Point-in-time encrypted backups in S3
-- Push notifications for success/errors via ntfy
+- Push notifications for success/errors via ntfy.sh

 ### Setup
 The client portion of the codebase runs on my mac, handling syncing from my mac to my server, kicked off hourly via launchd.
 Synced files end up in subdirectories inside `/data/backups/` on the server.
 To setup: